bevy-cheatbook/bevy-cheatbook/src/pitfalls/2d-camera-z.md

 can be at Z=0.0, and other sprite layers can be at positive +Z coordinates above that.

-However, this means that, to see your scene, the camera needs to be placed far away, at a large +Z coordinate, looking towards -Z.
+Therefore, to see your scene, the camera needs to be placed far away, at a large +Z coordinate, looking towards -Z.

 If you are overriding the camera [transform][cb::transform] / creating your own transform, *you need to do this!* The default transform (with Z=0.0)